 It can happen to any one of us – accidentally leaving a gas burner on (with or without a flame), leaving the oven on or forgetting to turn off the coffee pot.
 The key is what do you do if you discover that you made one of these mistakes?

-What should you do if you left the gas stove on but there’s no flame? – If you smell gas (which smells like rotten eggs) whether you notice a small flame on your gas stove or not, immediately turn off all the knobs on your stove.
+What should you do if you left the gas stove on but there’s no flame? – If you smell gas (which is the smell of rotten eggs), whether you notice a small flame on your gas stove burner or not, immediately turn off all the knobs on your stove.
 Avoid turning on any lights or creating a flame of any kind.
 Get everyone out of the house (including pets) and call 911 immediately.